LJTalks/UCD-Resume/README.md

 **Support**
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.
-I'm a freelancer so you'kk often find my in front of my scree.
+I'm a freelancer so you'll often find me in front of my screen.
 Message me here (https://github.com/LJTalks/UCD-Resume) and I'll be in touch!

 **Roadmap**
 If you have ideas for releases in the future, it is a good idea to list them in the README.